RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: RELATED WORK

-Alternatively, a signed distance field (SDF) is another popular neural scene representation that is more suitable for reconstructing high-quality scene geometry.
+Alternatively, a signed distance field (SDF) is another neural scene representation that is more suitable for reconstructing high-quality scene geometry.
 For instance, Voxblox~\cite{oleynikova2017iros:voxblox} is a classic method for computing a Euclidean full SDF (ESDF) from quadrotor vision data.
-In constrast, DeepSDF~\cite{park2019cvpr:deepsdf} learns a neural network to approximate the \emph{truncated SDF (TSDF)}, which unfortunately cannot be used for robot control outside the truncated region.
-VoLSDF~\cite{yariv2021neurips:volsdf} represents geometry, as the transformation of the SDF rather than the density.
-Similarly, NeUS~\cite{wang2021neurips:neus} represents the scene using the S-density, which is another transform of the SDF.
-Neural RGBD~\cite{azinovic2022cvpr:nrgbd} represents the scene using a projected TSDF from RGBD images. iSDF~\cite{ortiz2022rss:isdf} implements a framework to learn a signed distance function (SDF) from depth images and camera poses.
+The authors of iSDF~\cite{ortiz2022rss:isdf} implement a framework to learn the full signed distance function (SDF) from depth images and camera poses, making note of the inadequacy of truncated SDFs for robotic manipulation.
+VolSDF~\cite{yariv2021neurips:volsdf} represents geometry, as the transformation of the SDF rather than the density.
+Similarly, NeuS~\cite{wang2021neurips:neus} represents the scene using a transform of the SDF.
+Neural RGBD~\cite{azinovic2022cvpr:nrgbd} represents the scene using a projected TSDF from RGBD images.
 NGLOD~\cite{takikawa2021cvpr:nglod} also represents the scene using an SDF, but focuses on fast rendering rather than reconstruction.
 MonoSDF~\cite{yu2022arx:monosdf} exploits monocular cues in reconstructing the scene from multiple RGB views via the SDF.
 MetaSDF~\cite{sitzmann2020neurips:metasdf} also uses NeRF to represent the scene as an SDF, utilizing meta-learning to speed up inference.

-Different from prior work, our method can reconstruct the ESDF of a scene using multi-view RGB images only without requiring a depth camera, which makes our system more convenient and accessible, as well as potentially more accurate due to the higher resolution of RGB cameras.
+DeepSDF~\cite{park2019cvpr:deepsdf} learns a neural network to approximate the \emph{truncated SDF (TSDF)}, which, as we have already mentioned, unfortunately cannot be used for robot control outside the truncated region.
+Different from prior work, our system performs 3D reconstruction a scene using multi-view RGB images by estimating the ESDF.